 End-stage arthritis, with severe joint damage and deformity.

-Treatment for canine arthritis depends on the severity of the condition.
-Mild cases may be treated with medications such as non-steroidal anti-inflammatory drugs (NSAIDs) and corticosteroids, as well as physical therapy, weight management, and dietary supplements.
-In more severe cases, surgery may be necessary to repair damaged joints.
+Treating arthritis depends on the severity of the condition.
+Mild cases might be able to be treated with medications such as non-steroidal anti-inflammatory drugs (NSAIDs) and corticosteroids, as well as physical therapy, weight management, and dietary supplements.
+In more severe cases, surgery might be necessary to repair their damaged joints.

 Preventing Canine Arthritis

-Canine arthritis is a common condition that can be managed with proper treatment.
-It’s important to recognize the signs of canine arthritis early on in order to begin treatment as soon as possible.
-If left untreated, canine arthritis can lead to further joint damage and decreased quality of life for your pet.
+Arthritis is a common condition that can be managed with proper treatment.
+It’s important to recognize the signs of arthritis early on in order to begin treatment as soon as possible.
+If left untreated, arthritis can lead to further joint damage and decreased quality of life for your pet.

-It’s also important to take steps to prevent canine arthritis, such as giving your dog regular exercise, maintaining a healthy weight for them, and avoiding activities that put excessive strain on their joints.
+It’s also important to take steps to prevent arthritis.
+The best ways to prevent arthritis are giving your dog regular exercise, maintaining a healthy weight for them, and avoiding activities that put excessive strain on their joints.